-Direct salary costs are salaries for all staff working on the project, including project management12 and project administration for the project in question.
+Direct salary costs are salaries for all staff working on the project, including project management and project administration for the project in question.
 Direct salary costs include actual salary costs, calculated on the basis of the annual gross salary, including pension, insurance, and holiday pay.
-To calculate the gross hourly salary, an annual total of 1,642 person-hours for a full-time employee is used.
+To calculate the gross hourly salary, an annual total of 1,642 person-hours for a full-time employee is used (the budgeted person-hours must realistically reflect the submitted budget and work plan).
 The calculated gross hourly salary per employee cannot exceed DKK 1,000.
 Salary costs, for which other forms of public subsidy (wage subsidy) are received, cannot be included.
 Similarly, working time for voluntary workers or costs (if any) for voluntary workers cannot be included in the budget.
 Compensation of costs for overtime, sick pay, leave of absence, etcetera, cannot be included in the calculation.